Bridalveil Fall

 Best Views: They aren't always from the very end of the trail, which is near the base of the falls.
 During the spring runoff, there's so much mist whipping off the falls that the only people who'll go there are small children who've been ordered by their parents to risk their tiny, expendable lives to pose for pictures.
 Here are a few alternatives:

 From Southside Drive: If you drive a few hundred meters past the parking lot (going east), you'll reach the El Capitan Vista, where cars will be careening off to the shoulders on either side of the road or just pulling to a stop in the middle of it.
-(We've marked the area with a pink balloon on the Bridalveil Fall trail map.)
+(It's marked with a pink balloon on the Bridalveil Fall trail map.)
 Though it's El Capitan, off to the north, that's causing all this erratic behavior, you can get good views of Bridalveil Fall here, too, and this is also where the alternate trail to the falls begins.
 The trick is to wander around until you find a spot where the falls aren't blocked by too many trees.

-From the Tunnel View: Thanks to the tunnel view, about a mile west on Highway 41 from the Bridalveil Fall parking lot, Bridalveil Fall is Yosemite's most photographed waterfall.
+From the Tunnel View: Thanks to the Tunnel View, about a mile west on Highway 41 from the Bridalveil Fall parking lot, Bridalveil Fall is Yosemite's most photographed waterfall.
 Can three million people a year be wrong?
 Of course they can!
 Just look at how many copies of, for instance, the single "Billy, Don't Be a Hero" got sold.
 They're not wrong about this, though.
 Bridalveil Fall from the Tunnel View is a stellar shot.
 The biggest issue is elbowing enough people out of the way to find one of the spots where trees aren't obstructing the scene.

 From the Gates of the Valley: Here you get a view similar to the one from the tunnel view, but from a lower elevation and with the Merced River in the foreground.
 If the falls are your target, you may want to elevate yourself so that the trees block less of the falls.
 Ansel Adams, you might be inspired to learn, built a viewing platform onto the top of his SUV to solve this problem.